AusDTO/gov-au-content-guide/_entries/2016-05-04-dates-and-time-periods.md

 > 19th century instead of nineteenth century.

-Use ‘to’ in time and date ranges---not hyphens or en dashes.
+Use ‘to’ in time and date ranges --- not hyphens or en dashes.

 **For example**